PeopleMakeCulture/Fullstack-Notes/Junior/Week-3/FS-Intro-Webpack.md

 	- is asynchronous
 	- can use `.then()` promise chaininggit
 	- works over http

 4. What is fetch?
 	- lets us request from the browser (front-end) stuff from the back-end(server)
 	- allows us to get things w/o refreshing
 	- Cannot 'fetch' directly from database, b/c it 'talks http' (uses http protocall)  which uses pg database
-	- When we use express, we need to specify a Data Serialization format (text, json), even if express/middleware is already giving us a stream formatted in that format (JSON)
+	- When we use Express, we need to specify a Data Serialization format (text, json), even if express/middleware is already giving us a stream formatted in that format (JSON)

 Misc.
 	//ask nick!
 Why is nytimes not a SPA?
 Is every page treated like its own app?